zapier/visual-builder/docs/_publish/validation/integration-checks-reference.md

 Instead, during testing, the Perform List (`performList`) operation fetches a (real) recent message using the provided URL for polling and uses it as the test result.
-The polling URL in a Rest Hook trigger is only used for testing during Zap setup..
+The polling URL is only used for tests.

-It's very important that the data structure of the array delivered from a webhook and from the poll are identical.
+It's very important that the structure of an object from a webhook and from a poll are identical.
 Typically, this means modifying a poll result so that it looks like a hook.
-If a poll has fields that a hook doesn't, the user may map them to a later action step, and when the Zap runs live, the value will be blank.
-This would cause errors or unexpected results for users.
+If a poll has fields that a hook doesn't, the user may map them to a later step, and when the Zap runs live, the value will be blank.
+This can cause errors or unexpected results for users.

 Let's walk through an example.
 Say we have a `New Contact` REST Hook trigger.
 When a new contact is created, Zapier gets a webhook that looks like this: